TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

   - Stores Core internal compiled PHP code like concatenated :file:`ext_tables.php` and :file:`ext_localconf.php` files, autoloader and sprite configuration PHP files.
-  - This cache is instantiated very early during bootstrap and **can not** be re configured by instance specific :file:`LocalConfiguration.php` or similar.
+  - This cache is instantiated very early during bootstrap and **can not** be re configured by instance specific :file:`config/system/settings.php` or similar.
   - Cache entries are located in directory :file:`typo3temp/var/cache/code/core` or :file:`var/cache/code/core` (for Composer installations).
 The full directory and any file in this directory can be safely removed and will be re-created upon next request.
 This is especially useful during development